b-crawl/bcrawl/README.md

   - v1.13.1: Nemelex card changes: Pain casts Torment instead of summoning a Flayed Ghost, and Clouds creates a cloud under each enemy instead of clouds around enemies. (by sdynet)
   - v1.13.3: Trog no longer gifts ammo.
   - v1.13.3: Lugonu gives armour and ammo gifts.
+  - v1.13.4: Lugonu's Banish ability costs less (3-4 -> 2-3) piety.
+  - v1.13.4: Ogres and Trolls can worship Beogh, but can only convert at an altar.

 #### New Items
   - The 'Ring of Insulation' gives rElec.